JaSaltedChips/JaSaltedChips.github.io/_posts/2025-01-19-shell-command-tricks.md

 │   ├── 2025-01-15-building-better-habits.md
 ```

-After running the command, you can simply copy and paste the output here.
+After running the command, you can simply copy and paste the output.